RaghavRamesh/RaghavRamesh.github.io/_posts/2016-11-22-setting-up-your-digital-ocean-hosted-jekyll-website.md

 If you've followed the above links, you'd have successfully setup your website.
 Congrats! :) A few things that you could do next

 - Buy an SSL certificate for your website to enable secure browsing for your website visitors.
-- Buy `whois` privacy!
-Or else you'll find companies offering web development, hosting and SEO services contact you using the details you provided while registering your domain.
+- Buy `whois` privacy.
+Else you'll find companies offering web development, hosting and SEO services contact you using the details you provided while registering your domain.
 It can get pretty annoying!